top of page

 GUIDE + GETTING AROUND + COSTS

-The costs of the trip depend on what kind of modes of transportation you use, how many days you have, and where you stay.
-It could vary anywhere from $450 to $900 per person.
+Hiring a local guide is highly recommended, if you are on a budget.
+Given the local situation, having people on the ground who can advise you is of utmost importance.
+The costs of the trip depends on what kind of modes of transportation you use, how many days you have, and where you stay.
+It could vary anywhere from $500-$900 per person.
 If you need a great guide for Myanmar, please subscribe to the blog and drop me a note for the details.
+Take domestic flights to get around the different cities, you do need to book these ahead of time, since they do fill up fast.
+Let me help you plan the trip!

 SOLO TRAVEL + SAFETY